SriHariPokkimgari/SriHariPokkimgari/README.md

 🚀 I believe that every line of code is a step toward creating something amazing.
 As a beginner, I’m all about experimenting, learning from mistakes, and sharing my progress.
 I’m passionate about building user-friendly interfaces and creating dynamic applications that make the web a more accessible place.

 - 🌱 Currently learning: DSA.
-- 🌍 Languages: Programming language JavaScript and Human language English, Telugu, Tamil.
-- 📫 How to reach me: pokkimgarisrihari5@gmail.com | 6301089468.
+- 📫 How to reach me: pokkimgarisrihari5@gmail.com
 - ⚡ Fun fact: Just a beginner looking for bugs-please don't report me.

 Let’s connect and code together!